 The Veterans Advisory Council (VAC) was established in April 2008 to promote the well-being of South Australian Veterans and to provide advice to the state government about matters concerning the Veteran community.
-The VAC is chaired by Air Vice-Marshal Brent Espeland AM, and comprises 16 members of the veteran community.
+The VAC is chaired by Brigadier Laurie Lewis AM (Retd), and comprises 16 members of the veteran community.

 Commander Andrew Burnett ADC RAN

 CMDR Andrew Burnett ADC RAN has served in the Royal Australian Navy for 37 years, as a sailor and officer, and as a reserve and permanent member.
 He commenced as the Commanding Officer Navy Headquarter South Australia on 15 December 2016.